-Domicile, habitat, home — it’s where your heart is or isn’t.
-In the case of the One-Log House, the heartwood of a 2,100 year old redwood was hewn out by hand to make a complete home with all the amenities.
-Although the timeline for this tree starts around the same time as the birth of Christ, its modern timeline starts with its cutting in 1946.
-The log for the One-Log House was cut down by Art Schmock and his son.
+The One Log House is the heartwood of a 2,100+ year-old redwood, hollowed out by hand, and fashioned into a tiny home; complete with all the amenities.
+Although the timeline for this tree starts before the birth of Christ, its modern timeline starts with its cutting in 1946.
+The log for the One Log House was cut down by Art Schmock and his son.
 At that time, the tree was on property owned by Georgia Pacific Co. of Eureka.
 This particular log was cut, rolled onto a trailer, and metal straps were welded around it for support.
 It was then transported to Eureka where it was hollowed out by hand, using tools such as drills, chisels, wedges and foot adzes.
 The log itself is 32 feet long, 10-11 feet in diameter and has an interior height slightly over 6 feet.
 The living area is divided into kitchen, bathroom, living and bedroom areas.
-In the 8-month process of hollowing the log, enough wood chips were produced to build a traditional five-bedroom home.
+In the 8-month process of hollowing the log, enough wood chips were produced to build a traditional 5-bedroom home.

 705 US HWY 101, Garberville (google map)